HKUST-SING/Equipment-SINGLab/Cluster-HKSTP-Guide.md

 The OFED driver is not installed by default.
 Please download the driver from [Mellanox](http://www.mellanox.com/page/products_dyn?product_family=26) and install it by yourself.

-# Configure PFC for RDMA Network
+# Configure PFC & ECN for RDMA Network

-We use L3 PFC.

-The PFC is turned on for priority group 3 on RDMA network.

-DSCP 24 25 26 27 28 29 30 31 are mapped to priority group 3.
+DSCP 24 25 26 27 28 29 30 31 are mapped to TC 3.

+ECN is turned on for TC 3.

+TC3 is mapped to priority group 3.

+We use L3 PFC and PFC is turned on for priority group 3 on RDMA network.

 Please refer to this [guide](https://community.mellanox.com/docs/DOC-2881) for configuration.